waynodiablo/Oystercard/further_javascript/06_display_note_list.md

 - Code is in a file called `note-controller.js`.
 - Code is wrapped in the module pattern.
-- Uses the constructor and prototype pattern to define a note controller that can be instantiated.
+- Code uses the constructor and prototype pattern to define a note controller that can be instantiated.
+- The note controller constructor does the following:
-- Takes a note list model upon instantiation.
-Adds a note that says `Favourite drink: seltzer`.
-(You could create another file, `index.js`, to instantiate the `NoteController`.)
+  - Takes a note list model as a parameter.
+  - Adds a note that says `Favourite drink: seltzer`.
   - Creates a note list view, passing in the note list model.
-- Has a method that gets HTML from the note list view and inserts it into the `app` element.
+- The note controller has a method that gets HTML from the note list view and inserts it into the `app` element.

 ### Tests to write